ideacrew/enroll/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] There is no hard coded text added/updated in helpers/views/Javascript.
 New/updated translation strings do not include markup/styles, unless there is supporting documentation
 - [ ] Code does not use .html_safe
 - [ ] All images added/updated have alt text
-- [ ] Doesn’t add any new rubocop ignore
+- [ ] Doesn’t bypass rubocop rules in any way

 # PR Type
 What kind of change does this PR introduce?